syvb/ttw/docs/api.md

 **Note:** This documentation is incomplete in parts.

 ## About
 All API endpoints are relative to the API root.
 Currently the API root is always just a domain with no path, but this can and will change in the future.
+Currently you need to set a `content-type: text/plain;charset=UTF-8` header with all requests due to a bug.

 ## Authentication
 Generate a token from the Imports/Exports tab in Settings, then pass it to all requests in the `Authorization` header using the `Bearer` authentication type.
 It should look like: